Cele3x/research-seminar/README.md

 - Questionnaire Data: Contains the gathered results of the asked questionnaire.
 - Game: Contains the Unity 3D game used to evaluate the prediction system and to collect perfomance data.
 Instructions on how to use the application can be found here: [README](https://github.com/Cele3x/research-seminar/blob/master/submission/Study/game/README.md)

-## Video
+## Videos
-The video stored in this folder visualizes scenes from an exemplary study conduct.
+The clips stored in this folder visualize scenes from an exemplary study conduct.